Programme

 by two experienced programme directors from the Saïd Business

-countries which have best practice to share.
+have best practice to share.

 certificates signifying successful completion of the course at the